-- to the extent the asset has been used for other than a taxable purpose - by any amount that is reasonably attributable to use for other than a taxable purpose of the original depreciating asset before the split or merger.
+- to the extent the asset has been used for a non-taxable purpose - by any amount of the original depreciating asset that is reasonably attributable to use for a non-taxable purpose of the original depreciating asset before the split or merger.

-This reduction is not required if the depreciating asset is mining, quarrying or prospecting information.
+This reduction is not required if the depreciating asset is mining, quarrying or prospecting rights or information, provided certain activity tests are satisfied.